jimz011/homekit-infused/docs/configuration.md

 #### Global Configuration
 - Fill in `customize.yaml` if you haven't done so in the preparation step
-- Fill in the `groups.yaml` file that is located in your `/user_content/` folder.
+- Fill in the `device_counters.yaml` file that is located in your `/user_content/` folder.
 Fill in AS MUCH as you can!
-It will fill various views automatically according to these groups!
+It will fill some of the views automatically according to these groups!
 Do NOT remove any groups!
 If you don't have entities for a specific group, only remove the entities in that group (including the `-`) and keep the group as it is.
+Autofilling the entities this way is only temporary, however the counters for devices will still be derived from these groups.
+So configure it!
 - Congratulations, you have installed and setup Homekit Infused for basic use.
 You could open the `extra_settings.yaml` file to setup the use of deep_press if you desire (this file used to be the global_settings for older versions of HKI).
 There are a few other settings you can find in that file.
 Note that changes to this file require a restart.

 #### Configuration